 Bow, Durham School offers excellent facilities in all three departments of the School and in addition benefits from the extensive facilities at the Senior School, half a mile down the road.

-The Badger Nursery and the Reception Class are situated in Quarryheads House, adjacent to the main Bow buildings.
+EYFS and the Reception Class are situated in Quarryheads House, adjacent to the main Bow buildings.
 It is a grand, former family, home which adds to the cosy atmosphere we provide for our youngest pupils.
 Accommodation for Years 1 and 2 is conveniently situated in an adjoining building.

 The main building houses the Prep Department, the ICT, French and History/Geography rooms, the library, the Dining Room and the administrative offices.
 It overlooks the cricket square and, in the background, the splendour of Durham Cathedral.